Ho Chi Minh City Stock Exchange

-Ho Chi Minh Stock Exchange (HOSE), formerly known as HCM Securities Trading Center, is a stock exchange in Ho Chi Minh City, Vietnam.
+Ho Chi Minh Stock Exchange (HOSE, HoSE, or HSX), formerly the HCMC Securities Trading Center (HoSTC), is a stock exchange in Ho Chi Minh City, Vietnam.
 It was established in 1998 under Decision No. 127/1998/QD-TTg of the Prime Minister of Vietnam.
 HCM Securities Trading Center officially opened on July 20, 2000, and had its first trading session on July 28, 2000, with two listed companies and six security company members.

-The current HCMSE building formerly housed the Senate of the Republic of Vietnam until the Fall of Saigon in 1975.
+The current HOSE headquarters formerly housed the Senate of the Republic of Vietnam until the Fall of Saigon in 1975.

 According to Decision No. 599/2007/QD-TTg of the Prime Minister in 2007, HCM Securities Trading Center was transformed into HCM Stock Exchange, with initial charter capital of VND 1,000 billion and the Ministry of Finance as the owner representing the agency.
 The charter capital was adjusted to VND 2,000 billion in 2015.

-The Prime Minister issued Decision No. 37/2020/QD-TTg on December 23, 2020, establishing of the Vietnam Stock Exchange.
+The Prime Minister issued Decision No. 37/2020/QD-TTg on December 23, 2020, establishing the Vietnam Stock Exchange.
 Accordingly, The Hanoi Stock Exchange and Ho Chi Minh Stock Exchange became subsidiaries with 100% of charter capital owned by the Vietnam Stock Exchange.

-About Vietnam Stock Exchange
+Overview

 Vietnam Stock Exchange was established as a one-member limited liability company to organize a security trading market.
 Its VND 3,000 billion charter capital is held by the State.
-It has bank accounts with the State Treasury and domestic commercial banks that do business in Vietnam dong and foreign currencies.
+It has bank accounts with the State Treasury and domestic commercial banks that do business in Vietnamese đồng and foreign currencies.
 By national law, the exchange is tasked with financial regimes, statistical reporting, accounting, and auditing.

-Duties and power of house

-The following are the duties and powers of the house according to the organization and operation charter of the Ho Chi Minh City Stock Exchange issued together with Decision No. 07/QD-HDTV dated July 9, 2021: